sashakoshka/imhey/README.md

 ## Setup

-In order for it to work, you need to find your session ID, and put it in the config file using these steps:
+In order for it to work, you need to find your session ID using these steps:

 1. Log into spacehey
 2. Open up the F12 menu